 If you live in a house situated in a small plot of land, and a regular single storey home extension isn’t possible, and you own a garage that’s just sitting there, then a garage conversion is suitable for you.

 When you convert your garage into a livable space, you will meet your growing family’s need for space.
-You can build an additional bedroom, a new study, a media room, game room, a rumpus studio (if someone is in a band), or a lounge area.
+You can build an additional bedroom, a new study, a media room, a game room, a rumpus studio (if someone is in a band), or a lounge area.

 In addition, these rooms potentially add value to a home.
-According to our our country’s top estate agents, a new bedroom can add up to 11.2% and an extended kitchen can add up to 10%.
+According to our country’s top estate agents, a new bedroom can add up to 11.2% and an extended kitchen can add up to 10%.
 Real estate sells for a premium.
 A home extension project like a garage conversion will add value to your home.

 Sit and think about it

 This is the first step.
 No, you don’t contact a building designer or a draftsman immediately.
 They need your plan before they can come in the picture.

 So, sit down with your spouse and your kids.
 Tell them your plans to convert your garage into something more useful.
 Figure out their needs.
 Then, decide whether your family needs a new bedroom, study, home office, or another communal room.

 Once you have a vision, it’s time to call a building designer or a draftsman for the job.
 This design professional will most likely visit your home, inspect the garage, and tell you whether there’s enough space to achieve your plans.